SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * **Gateway devices** establish the communication from other devices to Cumulocity but do not include sensors or actuators.
 Typical gateway devices include Zigbee, Modbus, M-Bus or KNX gateways.

-The following section explains how to use Cockpit with smart devices and gateway devices.
+The following section explains how to work with smart devices and gateway devices in the Cockpit application.

-Below is an example how smart devices are linked into the asset hierarchy:
+The first example shows how smart devices are linked into the asset hierarchy:

 ![image alt text](/guides/users-guide/image_3.png)

-Smart devices are represented in the Device Management (right side) as top-level devices.
+Smart devices are represented in the Device Management application as top-level devices.
 In the Cockpit application, you can organize smart devices into groups, as the arrows indicate in the above diagram.

-Gateway devices can use the Cockpit application like this.
+The second example shows how gateway devices can be used in the Cockpit application.

 ![image alt text](/guides/users-guide/image_4.png)

-Gateway devices are represented in Device Management as top level devices.
-Their attached devices (like Zigbee, Modbus or KNX devices) are shown as "Child Devices" (right side).
-These child devices can be organized in the asset hierarchy as shown above.
+In the Device Management application, gateway devices are represented as top level devices.
+Their attached devices (like Zigbee, Modbus or KNX devices) are shown as child devices.
+These child devices can be organized in the asset hierarchy in the Cockpit application as shown above.

+As you can see from the example, devices can have completely different hierarchies in the Device Management application and in the Cockpit application:
-The asset hierarchy and the device hierarchy are self sufficient: While inside the Device Management applications all child devices are below the gateway device, the same child devices are organized in two different buildings in the Cockpit application.
+While inside Device Management all child devices are below the gateway device, the same child devices are organized in two different buildings in the Cockpit.
-**Summary:** Devices can have totally different hierarchies in the Device Management Application or in the Cockpit Application.

-### Cockpit Assets versus Business Assets
+### Cockpit assets versus business assets

 The mapping of objects in the Cockpit asset hierarchy is a virtual hierarchy.

 If you manage trucks within the Cumulocity platform, then each truck is represented via its individual tracking device communicating with Cumulocity.

 For building management, it is most common that a group of sensors inside a building represents the building as a group communicating with the Cumulocity platform.

+## Managing Assets

+In the asset hierarchy, Cumulocity distinguishes between top-level groups and subgroups, so called sub-assets.

+Top-level groups are shown in the "Group" menu in the navigator at top-level.
+Sub-assets are used to further subdivide top-level groups.
+Sub-assets are shown in the navigator under the top-level groups or in the "Sub-asset" tab of a particular group.

-### Navigating Assets
+### Navigating assets

-The navigator shows a hierarchy of assets under "GROUPS" (See screenshot below):
+Assets are shown in the "Groups" menu in the navigator.

-* At the top, top level groups are shown.
+* At the top level the groups are displayed, indicated by a folder icon.

 * When expanding a group, all its children are shown.
 Children can include other groups or devices assigned to the group.

 Children are also shown in the tab "Sub-assets".

 ![image alt text](/guides/users-guide/image_5.png)